Last revised: August 10, 2018

 CARNA is committed to protecting all of the personal information that is shared with us.
-The Personal Information Protection Act (PIPA) is provincial legislation intended to protect the privacy of Albertans.
+The Personal Information Protection Act (PIPA) is provincial legislation intended to protect the individuals submitting personal information to CARNA.
 The policies and practices of CARNA have been reviewed to ensure they meet the requirements of this legislation.
 CARNA has designated one person with the role and responsibilities of a privacy officer.
-This officer is responsible for CARNA's compliance with privacy legislation.
+This officer is responsible for CARNA’s compliance with privacy legislation.

-The primary collection of member information is through registration and renewal.
-This information is used for determining eligibility for registration as well as to perform other regulatory functions and provide membership benefits through CARNA (e.g. sending Alberta RN magazine or other information).
+The primary collection of applicant information is through registration and renewal.
+This information is used for determining eligibility for registration, as well as to perform other regulatory functions and provide membership benefits through CARNA (e.g., sending Alberta RN magazine or other information).

 Contact and personal information is not shared with unaffiliated third parties except those we are satisfied are legitimately requesting the information (such as when permitted or required by law).

 Members and applicants have the option of consenting to release their contact information to third parties that participate in research relevant to nurses, provide information on education and career opportunities, member benefits, specialty practice groups and advisories applicable to the nursing profession.
 Release of information is subject to approval by CARNA once conditions have been met as outlined in our Access to Information policy (Appendix A of the complete Personal Information Protection Act Policy).

 Other uses of personal information will be identified either prior to or at the time the information is collected.
 CARNA will communicate verbally, electronically or in writing the primary purpose of collecting personal information outside of those listed above.
-Information collected for aggregate use by departments of CARNA is defined in our Department-Specific Policies for Maintaining Confidentiality document.
+Information collected for aggregate use by departments of CARNA is defined in Appendix B of the complete Personal Information Protection Act Policy.

-CARNA limits the collection of personal information to those elements required to determine eligibility for registration, maintain membership and provide statistical data or research support relevant to health and the nursing community.
-Prospective employees and employee information is collected for the purposes of determining, offering and maintaining employment with CARNA.
+CARNA limits the collection of personal information to those elements we require to meet our obligations.
+Prospective employee and employee information is collected for the purposes of determining, offering and maintaining employment with CARNA.